Posts with the tag 'art'

 Biard painted this fantastic, morbid scene after he participated in a scientific expedition to the Arctic in the 1830s (in which nobody died), and he seems to foreshadow, in an oddly Romantic style, the ill-fated journey of the HMS Erebus and Terror in the 1840s (in which everybody died).
 It is quite easy to imagine that the men in Biard’s painting are the same men who Simmons has dying by the dozens…from exposure, from botulism, from pneumonia, from tuberculosis, from scurvy, and from murder.

-In line with the Humanism of the time, the French expedition, aboard the French corvette La Recherche, included both scientists and artists.
+In line with the humanistic outlook of the time, the French expedition team aboard the corvette La Recherche, included both scientists and artists.
 The hope was that the artists would create works that documented the expedition as well as inspired the citizens back home about the value of exploration and discovery.
 The artists had an implicit pedagogical mission: to teach people that scientific progress is worthwhile, that extending the limits of human knowledge is brave, vital, and beautiful.
-Of course, Biard’s painting would seem to suggest that it’s also dangerous, that for prideful men the drive to chart the uncharted can be pure folly.
+Of course, Biard’s painting would seem to suggest that it’s also dangerous, and that for prideful men, the drive to chart the uncharted can be pure folly.

 There is a contemporary project reminiscent of the Recherche expedition’s melding of art and science: David Buckland’s Cape Farewell Project, which takes photographers, writers, sculptors and other artists on voyages in the arctic.
 A report on NPR described the origins of Buckland’s project: